Key Takeaways

 Learn More: Thimble Review

-Explore The Best General Liability Insurance in Maryland By Industry
+Explore the Best General Liability Insurance in Maryland by Industry

 A crabbing operation in St. Michaels carries far more liability exposure than a cybersecurity firm near Fort Meade, and premiums reflect that gap.
 Your industry's risk profile is the biggest driver of what you'll pay.
-Use the tables below to compare rates and policy terms across construction, government contracting, healthcare, maritime services and other fields common to Maryland businesses.
+Use the tables below to compare rates and policy terms across construction, government contracting, health care, maritime services and other fields common to Maryland businesses.

 What Determines the Best General Liability Insurance for Maryland Businesses